julzaza/wildwitchherbs/_posts/2025-07-01-wormwood-witchcraft-war.md

 It’s no accident that bitterness was linked to purification: *the more bitter the herb, the more potent its spirit-cleansing power*.

-Even then, it wasn’t just about healing — it was about power. **Rituals involving wormwood were often hidden, secretive, and not meant for common use**.
+Even then, it wasn’t just about healing, it was about power. **Rituals involving wormwood were often hidden, secretive, and not meant for common use**.
 This plant wasn’t for the weak.

 ---